qgis/QGIS-Documentation/docs/user_manual/style_library/label_settings.rst

    obstacles, using the |dataDefined| :sup:`data-defined override` control next to the option.

 #.
-Use the :guilabel:`Settings` button to tweak the obstacles weighting.
+Use the :guilabel:`Settings` button to tweak the obstacle's weighting.

    * For every potential obstacle feature you can assign an :guilabel:`Obstacle weight`: any :ref:`label <labels_priority>` or :ref:`diagram <diagram_placement>`